Skip to main content

 FieldWhy you’d set it

-providerChoose your AI provider — anthropic, amazon-bedrock, openai, or google.
+providerChoose your AI provider: anthropic, amazon-bedrock, openai, or google.

-modelPick a specific model (e.g. claude-sonnet-4-6, us.anthropic.claude-sonnet-4-6, gpt-4o).
+modelPick a specific model, such as claude-sonnet-4-6, us.anthropic.claude-sonnet-4-6, or gpt-4o.

 mcp.loracleGive the AI access to your published component catalog so it can look up real components, props, and usage examples when writing stories.
 See the MCP guide.